 All Saints Catholic School’s physical education program focuses on basic physical exercise, balance skills and motor coordination.
 As students progress through the grades, they learn the rules and techniques of competitive sports, as well as the importance of teamwork and sportsmanship.

 Through the religion curriculum, faculty relate the moral, social, and ethical concerns and responsibilities of humanity to a well-rounded education.
 Parish sacramental programs are supported and reinforced.
 Students participate in daily religion classes, attend Mass once each week, and pray with classmates and their teachers.

 Students of all ages develop relationships with each other through the Prayer Partner Program.
 Community and parish service projects relevant to religious education are incorporated into the academic program at each grade level.
 A number of school-wide prayer services, Masses, and other religious activities occur during the academic year.

 Our automated libraries offer students a variety of resources that support our curriculum, stimulate their imaginations and satisfy their reading pleasure.
 Library skills taught in the classroom reading program are reinforced in the library through group activities.
 In addition, students learn to appreciate many types of literature during weekly story times and have the opportunity to select books to read at home.

 Throughout the school year, students in grades 6-8 take Math League exams in the classroom.
 Top scorers represent All Saints Catholic School at the League Final Championship.

-Several programs are offered throughout the curriculum, which help students learn how to make healthy choices.
-Programs include DARE, Second Step, Think First Stay Safe and Life Skills Training.
+Several programs are offered throughout the curriculum, which help students learn how to make healthy choices, like Circle of Grace and Theology of the Body for Teens.